 The ‘tomahawk chop’ lives on in Atlanta.
-Now it has a World Series spotlight.
+Now it has the World Series spotlight.

 Echo Hawk considers Sneed a friend and did not want to call out him or the Eastern Band.
 Instead, she wished she could “call people in” to discuss established social science with Braves officials.

 “The tomahawk chop is absolutely offensive, whether they intend it to be or not, whether they can find an Indian to say that it’s not,” Payment said.
-“I call that an Indian For Hire, to go out and find an Indian who says it’s not offensive.
+“I call that an Indian For Hire — to go out and find an Indian who says it’s not offensive.
 Or, ‘They’re honoring us.’
 My response to that is, if it is such an honor, why are we the only race befitting of that honor? … Only Indians and animals are subject to that practice.”

-To University of Michigan psychology professor Stephanie Fryberg, who is widely recognized as the leading expert on the study of Native mascots and their effects, Manfred’s claim of local tribal support rings irrelevant.
-More than 20 years of research, she said, shows Native mascots decrease Native youths’ self-esteem and their belief in the worth of their community.
+To University of Michigan psychology professor Stephanie Fryberg, who is widely recognized as the leading expert on Native American mascots and their effects, Manfred’s claim of local tribal support is irrelevant.
+More than 20 years of research, she said, shows Native American mascots decrease Native American youths’ self-esteem and their belief in the worth of their community.
 They increase anxiety, stress and suicide ideation.
 The psychological benefits for Indigenous people being associated with mascots, Fryberg said, are nonexistent.

-Those conclusions serve as Fryberg’s retort to the notion that Native Americans have bigger problems to confront than imagery for sports teams.
+Those conclusions serve as Fryberg’s retort to the notion that Native Americans have bigger problems to confront than the imagery of sports teams.

-“What mascots do is they take Native identities and they put them in a competitive domain and they allow people to play with another group’s identity,” Fryberg said.
+“What mascots do is they take native identities and they put them in a competitive domain and they allow people to play with another group’s identity,” Fryberg said.
 “When people say that, you’re really missing out on the fact that your identity can help protect and buffer you from adverse events.
 I hear that comment a lot, and it’s such an easy thing to do, because it plays on people’s sense that, ‘Oh, it’s just a mascot.’
 But it’s not just a mascot.
 It’s a representation of a group’s identity.”

 “There’s documented psychological harm,” Fryberg added.
 “In the end, who cares what people’s attitudes are if we know that it’s increasing suicide ideation or we know it’s increasing depression?
 Why is it even a question?”

-Baseball, both inside and outside Atlanta, has ceded ground in the name debate in the past.
+The Braves are not alone in pro sports; the NFL has the Kansas City Chiefs, whose fans also do the chop.
+But baseball, both inside and outside Atlanta, has ceded ground in the debate.
 As it evaluated its name, Cleveland canvassed Native Americans and found “the name can make it especially challenging for children to find a place for their Native identity in the community around them.”
-In 2019, St. Louis Cardinals reliever Ryan Helsley, who is a member of the Cherokee Nation, told the St. Louis Post-Dispatch that seeing the tomahawk chop was “disappointing.”
+In 2019, St. Louis Cardinals pitcher Ryan Helsley, who is a member of the Cherokee Nation, told the St. Louis Post-Dispatch that seeing the tomahawk chop was “disappointing.”

 From the archives: Cardinals pitcher calls Braves’ tomahawk chop ‘disappointing’ and ‘disrespectful’

 “I think it’s a misrepresentation of the Cherokee people or Native Americans in general,” Helsley said during the Cardinals’ National League Division Series matchup with the Braves that year.
-“Just depicts them in this kind of caveman-type-people way who aren’t intellectual.
+“Just depicts them in this kind of caveman-type people way who aren’t intellectual.
 They are a lot more than that.
 It’s not me being offended by the whole mascot thing.
 It’s not.
-It’s about the misconception of us, the Native Americans, and it devalues us and how we’re perceived in that way, or used as mascots.”
+It’s about the misconception of us, the Native Americans, and how we’re perceived in that way or used as mascots.”

-The Braves did not place their usual foam tomahawks on seats for Game 2 of that series, a decision the franchise said was a result of the reliever’s comments.
+The Braves did not place their usual foam tomahawks on seats for Game 2 of that series, a decision the franchise said was a result of Helsley’s comments.

-Teams’ names are only part of the issue.
+Team names are only part of the issue.
 Fans have attended Braves games in redface and headdresses.
-Echo Hawk and Payment both noted that opposing fans will use slurs and offensive stereotypes.
-“Somebody starts blurting out, ‘Scalp the Indians’ or ‘Feed them whiskey and send them back to the res,’ ” Payment said.
+Echo Hawk and Payment noted that opposing fans will use slurs and offensive stereotypes.
+“Somebody starts blurting out, ‘Scalp the Indians,’ or, ‘Feed them whiskey and send them back to the res,’ ” Payment said.

-“When you think about the global viewership of the World Series and you suddenly see tens of thousands of fans engaging in that behavior, and suddenly you’ve got that being mimicked back to our children and our communities, it is so deeply offensive and harmful, and it makes our children oftentimes feel ashamed of who they are,” Echo Hawk said.
-“Because we are constantly reduced to these dehumanizing caricatures and stereotypes and not seen for who we are today.”
+“When you think about the global viewership of the World Series and you suddenly see tens of thousands of fans engaging in that behavior and suddenly you’ve got that being mimicked back to our children and our communities, it is so deeply offensive and harmful, and it makes our children oftentimes feel ashamed of who they are,” Echo Hawk said.
+“We are constantly reduced to these dehumanizing caricatures and stereotypes and not seen for who we are today.”

 Payment imagined a stadium full of fans implored to act as if performing a minstrel show.
-The public response would obviously be swift and condemnatory, and the ritual would be halted immediately.
-The only difference with the chop, Payment argued, is that society fails to recognize Native Americans as part of America’s population.
+The public response would be swift and condemnatory, and the ritual would be halted immediately.
+The only difference with the chop, Payment argued, is that society fails to recognize Native Americans as part of the U.S. population.

 “We have objectified Indians as a relic of the past,” Payment said.
 “A lot of people don’t have a clue we exist still.
 They don’t think about how it might affect Native American youth or people.”

-Payment believes those who want the Braves to keep their name have already lost and just don’t know it yet.
+Payment believes those who want the Braves to keep their name already have lost and don’t know it yet.